OliverMKing/olivermking.com/content/posts/mechanical-keyboards.md

 [ThereminGoat.com](https://www.theremingoat.com/) is a good way to research switches and get an in-depth review.
 His [switch scores list](https://github.com/ThereminGoat/switch-scores/blob/master/1-Composite%20Hard%20Total%20Score%20Sheet.csv) is a good way to get started.

+### Stabilizers

+Going hand-in-hand with switches are stabilizers.
+Stabilizers keep your larger keys stable by supporting them along the sides.
+The spacebar is the best visualizer of this.
+Without stabilizers, it would only be supported by a single switch in the center creating a vastly varying sensation depending on where on the key you press.

+Popular "stabs" come in screw-in and clip-in types.
+Both connect to the PCB like the name suggests.
+Screw-in are my personal preference since it is impossible for the stabilizer to fall out in screw-in but apparently there are some new clip-in stabilizers that have revolutionized this part.

+Don't skimp out on the stabilizers.
+Good stabilizers create a nice deep sound and feel for the board while cheap ones create a rattle and inconsistent experience.
+Durock V2 / Everglide V2, Zealios, Owl, and TX are my personal suggestions.

 ### Keycaps

 Keycap choice obviously impacts board aesthetic but also changes texture and sound.
 Some keycaps are smooth while others have miniscule bumps on top.
 Personally, I haven't experienced a keycap texture I've disliked.